NAZIYA8/mongo-hadoop/README.md

 $ hadoop fs -mkdir /mongo_import_export2

 STEP2:
-A directory has been created in the hdfs as shown below
+A directory will be created in the hdfs which is empty which can be checked using web console.

 STEP3:
-Write the python code to export the data from mongodb to csv format and store it in HDFS
+Write the python code to export the data to csv format from mongodb and store it in HDFS.

 STEP4:
 Run the python code and the output is displayed.